yupenghe/REPTILE/README.md

 The whole RPETILE pipeline can be divided in the several steps.
 First, input files (in commonly used file formats of genomic data) are preprocessed to generate the inputs for following training and prediction.
-Next, in training step, REPTILE learn an enhancer model.
+Next, in training step, REPTILE learns an enhancer model.
 The model will then be used to calculate enhancer scores for each query region and DMR in the prediction step.
 Lastly, enhancer calls will be generated based on these scores.

 #### Preprocessing